MsDysphoria/DiscordFont/README.md

 ## Description

-A BetterDiscord plugin that enables fonts for the chat.
+A BetterDiscord plugin that enables customization for the chat.<br />
+(Font, number style, space width & custom changes)

 ## Table of Contents
 - [Information](#information)